📊 Educational backtesting tool · Historical NSE data (Dec 2006–Dec 2025) · Not investment advice · Terms & Privacy

 NSE India — 19-Year Backtest

-Research published in a leading personal finance study found that combining high-momentum with low scaled turnover (illiquid, uncrowded stocks) produced 19.43% net CAGR vs 10.42% for Nifty 50, over December 2006–December 2025, after all taxes and transaction costs.
+Research published in a leading personal finance study found that combining high-momentum with low scaled turnover (illiquid, uncrowded stocks) showed 19.43% net CAGR vs 10.42% for Nifty 50, over December 2006–December 2025, after all taxes and transaction costs.

 19.43%